shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 Taking from the concepts we laid out in Part I, this functionality is what endows our environment with a _dynamic mapping_ of algorithms to runners.

-As in Part II, we'll leverage FastAPI to write a succinct definition of our API and use Uvicorn to run it.
+As in Part 2, we'll leverage FastAPI to write a succinct definition of our API and use Uvicorn to run it.

 The model for registration requests consists simply of an `{algorithm, host}` pair with the name of an algorithm and the URI of the runner it can be found on.
 ```python